sanjeebingit/academic-starter-book/content/docs/_index.md

 type: book  # Do not modify.
 ---

-Welcome to the _KAFCOL book_ template!
+Welcome to the _KAFCOL document_ template!